-What Can a Handyman Do in Franklin, Tennessee?
+What Can a Handyman Do Without a License in Franklin, Tennessee?

 In Franklin (Williamson County), most “handyman” work can be done without a Tennessee contractor license as long as each job stays under the state’s contractor-license threshold (based on the total contract price including labor and materials).
 However, electrical, plumbing, HVAC, and gas work are regulated separately and typically require a licensed trade contractor and permits even when the project is under the contractor-license threshold.